aebenw/Skypish-api/README.md

-Change url based on ngrok url in  index.js on front end and  change it on config/environments/development.rb
+Change url based on ngrok url in  index.js on front end and  change it on config/environments/development.rb This will allow it to be used in another person's computer

 This README would normally document whatever steps are necessary to get the application up and running.